jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Once we embrace the era of mass-collaboration "mom and pop" stores and small businesses will have a resurgence.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen happily working on a new and empowered Main Street.
 Each using frontline pain, and Techvolution, to evolve better ways to work in the Internet Age.

+## Protagonists Wanted

+Tesla isn't a company, it's the manifestation of the general will of so many people to get on with the Internet Age.
+Same with places like SpaceX, Linux Foundation, OpenAI.
+Like movie audiences looking for good stories, everyday people on Main Street are looking for companies and protagonists to believe in.

+They public is always hiring protagonists to follow.
+Keep that in mind when hearing antagonists overhype another franchise movie, or blame insurance fraud for their problems.
+Maybe they're just aren't up to the job of being a leader.

+## I Want to Work at Blockbuster, I Want to Use Netflix

+Everyone knows the world is changing.
+We hear a lot of the computerization of work, the growth of Artificial Intelligence and Machine Learning, and the end of the "one job for life" mentality.
+What doesn't exist is a self-realization that _your_ job is changing.
+There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever even though they watch Netflix every night.

+While I want Techvolution to help change our future, one thing I really hope it does, it make Main Street aware, they can't get away with thinking the future isn't coming.
+Eventually, society gets just as sick paying for your Blockbuster, as it did the original one.

 ## Traffic Has Different Solutions

 The Industrial Age's levers of power were very generic.
 Education meant schools, textbooks, teachers.
 Health care meant hospitals, nurses, doctors.
 Transportation meant vehicles, roads, and airports.